netdata/netdata/claim/README.md

 The script should return `Agent was successfully claimed.`.
 If the claiming script returns errors, see the [troubleshooting information](#troubleshooting).

+#### New/ephemeral Agent containers

-You can also claim a newly-created container with `docker run ...`, using our recommended [Docker installation](/packaging/docker/README.md#run-netdata-with-the-docker-command).
+Claim a newly-created container with `docker run ...`.

+In the example below, the last line calls the [daemon binary](/daemon/README.md), sets essential variables, and then executes claiming using the information after `-W "claim... `.
+You should copy the relevant token, rooms, and URL from Cloud.

 ```bash
 docker run -d --name=netdata \